 Grounds of appeal

-An appeal can only be made on the grounds that the local authority's review did not:
+An appeal can only be made on the grounds that the review was not conducted so as to:

 - meet the reasonable requirements of electors in the constituency